texora/GeekU/src/client/state/appState.md

     }
   }

-  editing:  boolean, // indicator as to whether selCrit is being edited (i.e. a Dialog is open on this selCrit)
-  dbHash:   "hash",  // current hash of the selCrit in our persistent DB
+  dbHash:  "hash",  // current hash of the selCrit in our persistent DB (null if NOT persisted)
-  editHash: "hash",  // current hash of THIS selCrit (if !=== dbHash, then a save is needed to sync to DB) }
+  curHash: "hash",  // current hash of this selCrit instance (if !=== dbHash, then a save is needed to sync to DB) }
 ```